googlefonts/googlefonts.github.io/gf-guide/index.md

 ## The google/fonts repository

-Details on the Google Fonts repository that hosts the fonts projects already included in the Catalogue.
+Details on the Google Fonts repository that hosts the fonts projects already included in the Catalog.

 * <mark class="purple">nerd&nbsp;</mark>
   [google/fonts repository explained](googlefonts.md)